strblr/pegase/README.md

 - `a % b` is a shortcut for `a (b a)*`, meaning _"any sequence of `a` separated by `b`"_.
 - You can think of parsers as black boxes *emitting* (if they succeed) zero or more values, called `children`.
 These black boxes can be composed together to form more complex parsers.
 - `@infix` is a directive.
 It transforms a parser's `children` by treating them as items of an infix expression and reducing them to a single child using the provided callback.
 - `@number` is another directive.
-It takes the raw match, converts it into a number and emits that number as a single child.
+It converts the matched substring into a number and emits that number as a single child.
 - By default, whitespace skipping is automatically handled without you having to tweak a single thing.
 It's entirely configurable of course.
 - Notice how some literals are single-quoted like `')'` or double-quoted like `"+"`.
 Double-quote literals emit their string match as a single child, while single-quotes are silent.
 Writing the operators with double quotes allows them to be accumulated and processed in `@infix`.